 As quasi-stochastic systems do not possess the "Markov property", each next state of the stochastic process implementing them probabilistically depends both: on its current state, and on its previous states.
-Quasi-stochastic systems shall possess immediate "memory" about previous states.
+Quasi-stochastic systems shall possess immediate and long-term "memory" about previous states.